Delaware Plumbing License: How to Become a Plumber in Delaware

 You can’t rush the training it takes to become a plumber.
 There’s no shortcut or easy button, but the skills you learn are essential and last a lifetime.
 Almost every state requires plumbers to be licensed because it’s complicated work that affects the health and safety of our society.

-According to the U.S. Bureau of Labor and Statistics, there are 469,900 plumbers nationwide and Delaware employs 1,090 of them.
-The national number is projected to grow 5% from 2020 to 2030, adding 23,400 of these skilled workers to the ranks.
-In Delaware according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is significantly higher at 13% for Plumbers, Pipefitters, and Steamfitters and even higher than that at 15% for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and Delaware employs 1,160 of them.
+The national number is projected to grow 2% from 2021 to 2031.
+In Delaware according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is significantly higher at 15% for Plumbers, Pipefitters, and Steamfitters and 13% for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters.

 » Want to grow your plumbing business?
 Click here to get a demo.